-This trip meets at our office at 480 Main Street in Ouray at 7:30am.
+This trip meets at the Peak Guide House at 311 Main Street in Ouray at 7:30am.
 Usually, this course runs in the Ouray Ice Park.
-It is possible on some courses to spend time outside of the park.
+It is possible for some courses to spend time outside of the park.

 All the technical climbing equipment required for this outing is included.

 In this 4-day course, participants are given the tools and systematic approach to lead single and multi-pitch ice climbs.